Dotdigital blog

 • Case studies

 Also, think about where you’ll distribute this content.
-Different channels may require different types of content; for example, Instagram is more visual than LinkedIn.
+Different channels may require different types of content.
+For example, social channels like Instagram and LinkedIn are more visual than longer form channels like blogs and emails.
 By outlining both your content types and channels upfront, you can ensure a balanced approach.

 7. Map out your content